hashicorp/vault-service-broker/README.md

 It is important to note that all instances of a Cloud Foundry application will share the same `vault_token`.
 This is not the recommended pattern for using Vault, but it is an existing limitation of the service broker model.

+### Unbinding and Deleting

+When unbinding from a service or deleting the service broker entirely, the broker deletes an instance-specific data.
+For safety, the broker does not delete an space or organization-specific mounts, even if there are no remaining service brokers using it.

 ### Broker Vault Token Permissions